MarcusGastaldello/FRICOSIPY/docs/model_input_files.md

 # Model Input Files

 The *FRICOSIPY* model requires three input *Network Common Data Format* (NetCDF) files in order to run a simulation: *Static*, *Meteo* and *Illumination*.
-These replace the large 3-dimensional input dataset ( 𝑥 , 𝑦 , 𝑡 ) of the original *COSIPY* model in order to lessen the required computational resources and enable the execution of a simulation with a high spatio-temporal resolution.
+These replace the large 3-dimensional input dataset $(x,y,t)$ of the original *COSIPY* model in order to lessen the required computational resources and enable the execution of a simulation with a high spatio-temporal resolution.
 In *FRICOSIPY*, the meteorological data is instead interpolated across the spatial grid according to topographic variation during the main simulation.

 <hr style="height:2px; background-color:#8b8b8b; border:none;" />